Producer and Programme Manager

 Chrissie believes marketing and engagement sit closely together – to sell something, people need to feel part of it.
 They need to know it and have confidence to buy a ticket, walk into a space, and enjoy it.
 She’s developed the Back to Ours tone of voice to be friendly and open over the past two years, something which helps people to feel more comfortable when they first start to engage with BTO.

 She’s fond of books, cheese, typewriters and dansette legs on furniture, sometimes all at the same time.

 Back to Ours simply wouldn’t function without Nesta.
 She looks after the whole team and office, puts processes in place to make sure everything is as organised as possible and makes sure all our artists get paid on time!
 She also assists Louise and the Producing Team with all aspects of Back to Ours planning, keeps our volunteers fed and watered, and helps evaluate everything we do.

 Nesta loves art in unusual spaces, Vegetable Nannies, Rupaul’s Drag Race and independent film.

 As Production Manager, Carys plans and manages the technical delivery of our festivals and events, acting on the requirements of the performers, juggling the needs of the circus acts, speaking on behalf of the singers, and hosting the community venues.

 Lover of The Beatles, David Attenborough and blue cheese.
 Carrier of fencing.

-With a love of indie music, dogs and nights out down the club with her family, her fave place in the world is Singapore, followed closely by Lloret De Mar.
+And when she has time – with a love of indie music, dogs and nights out down the club with her family, Lou’s fave place in the world is Singapore, followed closely by Lloret De Mar.